 - Complete post-trip paperwork including evaluations, incident reports, and trip summaries.

-- Wilderness Water Safety or Lifeguard/Professional Rescuer
+- Wilderness Water Safety or Lifeguard (or ability to obtain)

 - Current Driver’s License* and a safe driving record dating back at least five years

-*Driver’s license status will not impact eligibility for hire, but may impact eligibility to work specific programs/events
+*Driver’s license status will not impact eligibility for hire but may impact eligibility to work specific programs/events

 Outdoor Leaders are classified according to skill and experience.
 Compensation varies depending upon program type: